 Customers will be supported by network operators at 24-hour, seven-days-a-week call centres.
 They have access to the latest information, such as the location and availability of rapid charge points, both on the web and through apps.
 The location data is being made available to encourage developers to create more apps.

-The Go Ultra Low City Scheme (GULCS) is a joint TfL and borough programme that aims to deliver over 1,000 on-street electric charge points for London's residents and car club vehicles by the end of 2020.
+The Go Ultra Low City Scheme (GULCS) is a joint TfL, Greater London Authority and boroughs project that aims to deliver over 1,500 on-street electric charge points for London's residents and car club vehicles by the end of 2020.
 The residential charging network will help Londoners without access to off-street parking make the switch to zero emission capable vehicles.
-Car club charging points will help car club operators transition their fleets.
-Contact your local borough's transport officer to register your interest in a charge point.
+Car club charge points will help car club operators transition their fleets.

 The GULCS project is also funding at least six 'Neighbourhood of the Future' (NoF) projects - these will act as a testbed for innovative EV charging technologies, initiatives and policies to support the growth of clean vehicles in London.